rstudio/rstudio-docker-products/connect/README.md

 volume with an external file on the host machine to change the configuration and restart the container for changes to take effect.

-Be sure the config file has this fields:
+Be sure the config file has these fields:

 - `Server.Address` set to the exact URL that users will use to visit Connect.
 A placeholder `http://localhost:3939` is in use by default